-The velocity observations on the IMOS mooring array are recorded by various RDI and Nortek ADCP instruments, typically sampling at 15-minute intervals, mounted in an upward-looking configuration above the seabed (Table 1).
+The velocity observations on the IMOS mooring array are recorded by various RDI and Nortek ADCP instruments, typically sampling at 15 min intervals and mounted in an upward-looking configuration above the seabed (Table 1).

-The raw velocity data undergo quality control procedures similar to temperature, followed by concatenation and interpolation into a daily grid with 5m-vertical resolution, as described by Bui et al. (2023).
+The raw velocity data undergo quality control procedures similar to temperature, followed by concatenation and interpolation into a daily grid with 5 m vertical resolution, as described by Bui et al. (2023).
 The velocity dataset comprises observations from five stations: NRSROT, WACA20, WATR10, WATR20, and WATR50.
-Initially, gaps in the time series are filled using linear interpolation if the temporal gap size is less than 3 days.
+Initially, gaps in the time series are filled using linear interpolation if the temporal gap size is less than 3 d.
 Subsequently, for each velocity profile, gaps near the surface or bottom are filled using linear extrapolation, akin to the technique applied for temperature data.
-The meridional and zonal components of the velocity datasets, from August 2011 to May 2023, are presented in Figures.
-S2 and S3, respectively.
+The meridional and zonal components of the velocity datasets, from August 2011 to May 2023, are presented in Figs. S2 and S3, respectively.

-For the 2010-2023 period, the percentage of missing mooring data varies from 2% to 16% for temperature, and 12%-33% for velocity at various moorings (Table 2).
-The largest percentage of missing data is at WATR20, situated in the core of the LC system.
-The percentages of missing data tend to have high values near the surface and bottom layers of a mooring, due to mooring movement and variations of deployment depth over time (Fig. S4).
+For the 2010-2023 period, the percentage of missing mooring data varies from 2% to 16% for temperature and from 12% to 33% for velocity at various moorings (Table 2).
+The largest percentage of missing data is at WATR20, which is situated in the core of the LC system.
+The percentages of missing data tend to have high values near the surface and bottom layers of a mooring due to the mooring movement and variations of deployment depth over time (Fig. S4).